Applying to Graduate

 Before applying, it is the student’s responsibility to verify the accuracy of their own degree program, including all degree(s), major(s), minor(s), and specialization(s) prior to applying for graduation.
 Students should consult with their academic advisor with any questions regarding their program of study.

 Students should apply to graduate at the same time they register for the courses of their final intended term, no earlier.
-In addition, applying after the deadlines published in the Academic Calendar may result in the student’s name being omitted from the commencement program and other printed materials.
+In addition, students must apply by the deadline published in the Academic Calendar.

 Academic advisors will review the academic progression of students that applied to graduate throughout the term they applied.
 If the advisor determines the student’s degree requirements can be satisfied by the end of the term for which they applied, the advisor marks the student eligible for commencement within the application, permitting the student to participate in commencement and acquire regalia.
 If not, the advisor alerts the Office of the University Registrar, which moves the application to another term or deletes it based on the advisor’s recommendation.

 Formal commencement ceremonies are held in May and December.
 Participation in a commencement ceremony does not itself constitute conferral of a degree, nor does it imply an obligation on the part of the university to award a degree before all requirements have been met and certified.

 Students wishing to participate in a ceremony other than the one that corresponds with their planned graduation date must work with their advisor to fill out a walk exception form, which must be approved by the student’s academic advisor and the dean (or their designee) of their school before participating in commencement.
 In reviewing requests, advisors and deans (or their designees) are bound by the University Policy on Student Participation in Commencement Ceremonies.